As of January 2023, the Freshly meal delivery service has ceased operations. For more information, visit the company's website.

 HelloFresh offers more creative and worldly choices, which tend to be more robust to create and cook.
 Most meals include a protein, vegetable, and a grain, like tilapia with scallion sriracha pesto over ginger rice or pork with apple dijon pan sauce with farro and wilted kale.
 Each week, HelloFresh showcases diverse recipes and cooking styles with nods to BBQ, Chinese, Korean, Italian, Middle Eastern, Tex-Mex, Vietnamese, and more.

 If you are searching for simple, one-meal dishes with zero prep, then you may prefer Freshly’s meal service.
 If you have time to prepare, cook, and clean up, and you love to enjoy more creative cuisines, then HelloFresh is for you.

 Freshly vs. HelloFresh: Flavor, Freshness, and Quality

-This tester found the flavors to be lacking overall for Freshly.
-Nearly all of our meals needed salt.
-As for seasoning, we wished there was more kick and flavor to the kale-basil pesto on our zoodles with turkey meatballs.
+Our testers found the flavors to be lacking overall for Freshly, and nearly all of our meals needed salt.
+As for seasoning, we wished there was more kick and flavor to the kale-basil pesto on our "zoodles" with turkey meatballs.
 Several of our meals seemed unappetizing.
 Our favorite meal was the tricolor beef lasagna, but the meat in that dish had a slight microwaved taste.
 We could barely cut through our steak peppercorn entree and we found the salsa verde pork bowl to be too watery and the meat chewy.